 Photo courtesy of Knox News Archives

 A trucker was found dead in the cab of his tractor-trailer.
 Bullet holes riddled the man’s torso and the cab of his truck.
-John Constant was shot 17 times by a high powered rifle, but there wasn’t any blood in the cab leading investigators to wonder if the hit was staged.
-Forty-six years later a dying witness blows this frozen case wide open.
+John Constant was shot 17 times by a high-powered rifle, but there wasn’t any blood in the cab leading investigators to wonder if the hit was staged.
+Forty-six years later, a dying witness blows this frozen case wide open.
 Will the killer finally face justice?

 John Raymond Constant, Jr. was found murdered in the cab of his truck on March 16, 1973.
 The tractor-trailer truck was parked near the Little Tennessee River just off Hwy 411.
-The driver had suffered seventeen gunshot wounds, but police quickly began to suspect the crime scene was staged.
+The driver had suffered seventeen gunshot wounds, but police quickly realized the crime scene was staged.
 Although the cab was riddled with bullets and Mr. Constant was shot multiple times, there was no blood found at the scene.

-A witness lived in the area recalled hearing a car with a loud exhaust come by followed by what sounded like gunfire.
+A witness who lived in the area recalled hearing a car with a loud exhaust come by followed by what sounded like gunfire.
 A few moments later, he heard the vehicle pass again.
 Was this man ambushed while he rested in his cab, or was the scene staged?
 Was the car with the loud exhaust filled with the killers, or was it the escape route after staging the scene?

 Strange Side Note:

 The tractor-trailer truck’s emergency flashers were left blinking.
 Whoever did this wasn’t too worried about being caught, or they would have hidden the truck and shut off the lights.

 Why would anyone want to murder this man?
 It seems Constant was starting to keep records of the shipments he was hauling.
 These shipments included bootleg cigarettes and black market items shipped by the local chapter of the Dixie Mafia.
 Family members claim John had been threatened and had decided to go to the FBI with his records.